IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 ## Retrieve the full activation record

-  1. To get the complete activation record use the `activation get` command:
+  1. To get the complete activation record use the `activation get` command using the activation ID from the invocation:

   ```bash
   ibmcloud fn activation get 6bf1f670ee614a7eb5af3c9fde813043